V0lk3n/HIDScripts/Credentials/Credentials - Mimikatz + Send Result to Mail.md

 ## Requirement

-1. First note this script has been created and tested under Windows 11 Build 22000 and that i give the full path of "Windows Security" to disable Windows Defender.
-You may need to change the path according to you.
+1. First note this script has been created and tested under Windows 11 Build 22000.

 2. I used a QWERTZ keyboard to do this ("ch" layout), so you may need to change that.